 This is a old Thermomix recipe from the days that I first signed up as a consultant in 2011.
-I have made it so many times, and as time has passed I have adjusted the recipe to cater for my own tastes.
-It is a family favourite, but every time I make it for others I am asked for the recipe, so it is time to share it here for others who may wish to try it.
+I have made this date loaf so many times, and as time has passed I have adjusted the recipe to cater for my own tastes.
+It is a family favourite, but every time I make the loaf for others I am asked for the recipe, so it is time to share it here for others who may wish to try it.

 The loaf keeps well for a few days at room temperature in a sealed container … just make sure that when you serve it you do it justice by offering a nice thick slice!

 - 300g Medjool dates, pitted weight, cut in half

 - 3 tsp bicarb soda

 - 125g light muscovado sugar, or plain brown sugar

 - 125g golden caster sugar, or plain caster sugar